Hack!: Plot

-Sheriff Stoker, having become suspicious about Vincent and Mary, returns to the island, however he is quickly murdered by the couple with an axe.
-Ricky and Maddy search the forest, but Maddy is soon knocked unconscious by Vincent and Mary while Ricky flees.
-Maddy awakens sometime later tied to a tree where she encounters Willy who sets her free and tells her she can escape on his boat.
+Stoker, having become suspicious about Vincent and Mary, returns to the island, but is murdered by them with an axe.
+While searchung the forest with Ricky, Maddy is knocked unconscious by Vincent and Mary while Ricky flees.
+Maddy later awakens tied to a tree and encounters Willy, who sets her free, mentioning that she can escape on his boat.
 While chasing Ricky through the forest, Vincent and Mary stop to record some footage.
 Vincent bites a chunk out of Mary's neck which eventually kills her.
 Ricky attacks Vincent but is ultimately shot dead himself.
-As Johnny and Emily search the forest, Johnny finally kisses her.
+While searching the forest with Emily, Johnny kisses her for the first time.
 Overhearing Ricky's death, Johnny leaves to investigate.

 Meanwhile, Maddy searches for Willy's boat, but instead finds Emily standing next to a water well.
-Maddy warns Emily about the murders, but Emily unexpectedly pushes Maddy down the well, impaling her on a spike.
+Maddy warns Emily about the murders.
+Emily then pushes Maddy down the well, impaling her on a spike.
 Vincent emerges from a nearby tree, congratulating Emily for her performance and luring the students to the island.
-Vincent informs Emily that Mary is now dead, and it is revealed the pair had an affair behind Mary's back.
+Vincent informs Emily that Mary is now dead, and it is revealed that the pair had an affair behind Mary's back.
 Johnny soon returns to Emily, but Vincent knocks him unconscious.

 Johnny awakens in the dungeon and finds Sylvia still trapped in the cage, which is hanging above a pool of piranha fish.
-Willy arrives and frees Johnny, but Vincent and Emily also arrive and shoot Willy in the chest with an arrow, presumably killing him.
+Willy arrives and frees Johnny.
+Vincent and Emily also arrive and shoot Willy in the chest with an arrow, presumably killing him.
 In the ensuing fight, Vincent is severely injured, and Sylvia is plunged into the pool of piranha.
 Johnny is chased to the beach, where Vincent and Emily catch him.
-However, Willy reveals himself to have survived and fatally stabs Vincent, but Emily quickly shoots Willy in the head, killing him.
-Johnny continues to fight with Emily before Sylvia also reveals herself to have survived, and she finally kills Emily.
+However, Willy reveals himself to have survived and fatally stabs Vincent.
+Emily quickly shoots Willy in the head, killing him.
+Johnny continues to fight with Emily before Sylvia also reveals herself to have survived and kills Emily.
 Deputy Radley then arrives on the island to take Johnny and Sylvia home.
-In a flashback scene, Deputy Radley is shown to be involved with the snuff film, leaving it unknown if Johnny and Sylvia were saved or were murdered also.
+Deputy Radley, however, is secretly involved with the snuff film.